“Life is busy, but I continue learning!”

 I am still looking forward to do many many other courses.

-My licenses did not feel great one by one.
+My licenses did not seem like a huge accomplishment at first.
 But now that I have slowly compiled them together they have helped me to feel accomplished.

 They help me believe in myself.
 I am learning more and more not to be afraid to invest in myself the right way.